JaredSystems/JaredSystems/README.md

 * **[Marmot Systems](https://www.marmotsystems.com/)**: Direct Store Delivery (DSD) and accounting B2B solution for companies.
 Worked as a business partner at a dairy company, we relied on similar software, but it was bloated and expensive.
 So, I built my own solution.

 * **[Galaxity Learning](https://www.galaxitylearning.com/signin)**: Automated AI math tutoring app integrated into school LMS systems.
 While tutoring math to children during college, I wanted to create a gamified learning app for them that integrates with teacher tools like Schoology and Google Classroom.
-Currently 90% complete and on pause as i'm mostly working on Marmot Systems.

 * **[FreeMind Recovery](https://github.com/CalculusCoder/FreeMind-Backend)**: A full stack web application dedicated to providing a comprehensive collection of anxiety recovery services, resources, and tools.
 Over 1,000 users.
 This was the first full-stack app I built to learn web development.